TabbycatDebate/tabbycat/docs/install/heroku.rst

 .. admonition:: Advanced users
   :class: tip

-  It's not *strictly* necessary to have a fully functional local installation if you don't want to import data from CSV files.
-But it certainly helps.
+  It's not *strictly* necessary to have a fully functional local installation, but it certainly helps.

 3. Deploy to Heroku
 -------------------